hackclub/hackclub/workshops/Chart Js/README.md

 ![Div aligned to the center](https://cloud-48yrakqtz.vercel.app/0image.png)

-Cool! – But our elements look very boring right now.
+Cool! – But our elements also look very boring right now.
 So let's style them a little bit!

 ```css
 button {